dseinternational/school-census/README.md

 # SEN schools census data analysis

-SEN schools census data analysis for England.
+**Scripts and resources for analysing schools census data for England.**

+We are interested in looking at the characteristics and placements of children with Special Educational Needs in schools in England and how they may be changing over time.

+One particular interest will be looking at the characteristics and placements of children with Down syndrome, who, from 2024/25, will be identified in the school census data.

-### Getting started
+## Getting started

 Requires a recent version of [Python](https://www.python.org/).